Jim Maloney: Early years

 Born and raised in Fresno, California, his parents were Earl and Marjorie (née Kickashear) Maloney, and he has a sister, Jeanne.
 His father was a sandlot and semi-professional baseball player on the west coast in the 1930s, who later opened one of the largest used car dealerships in Fresno.
 After playing Little League and Babe Ruth baseball, Maloney earned a reputation as one of the finest athletes in the history of Fresno High School.

 Though he starred on the basketball and football teams, his passion was baseball.
 As a shortstop, he batted .310, .340, and .500 in his sophomore through senior seasons while leading the team to three consecutive undefeated seasons and Northern Yosemite League championships from 1956 to 1958.
 He was scouted by all 16 Major League teams as a shortstop.
-Maloney attended Fresno City College and the University of California at Berkeley; he was signed by scout Bobby Mattick to the Cincinnati Reds in 1959 for a reported $100,000.
+After briefly attending UC Berkeley, Maloney attended Fresno City College where he pitched for the baseball team at the urging of scout Bobby Mattick; he eventually signed with the Cincinnati Reds in 1959 for a reported $100,000.